Domestic sheep reproduction

-Domestic sheep reproduce sexually much like other mammals, and their reproductive strategy is furthermore very similar to other domestic herd animals.
-A flock of sheep is generally mated by a single ram, which has either been chosen by a farmer or has established dominance through physical contest with other rams (in feral populations).
-Most sheep have a breeding season (tupping) in the autumn, though some are able to breed year-round.
+Domesticated sheep are herd animals that are bred for agricultural trade.
+A flock of sheep is mated by a single ram, which has either been chosen by a farmer or, in feral populations, has established dominance through physical contests with other rams.
+Sheep have a breeding season (tupping) in the autumn, though some can breed year-round.

-Largely as a result of the influence of humans in sheep breeding, ewes often produce multiple lambs.
-This increase in the lamb births, both in number and birth weight, may cause problems in delivery and lamb survival, requiring the intervention of shepherds.
+As a result of the influence of humans on sheep breeding, ewes often produce multiple lambs.
+This increase in lamb births, both in number and birth weight, may cause problems with delivery and lamb survival, requiring the intervention of shepherds.

-Sexual behavior
+Sexual behaviour

-Ewes generally reach sexual maturity at six to eight months of age, and rams generally at four to six (ram lambs have occasionally been known to impregnate their mothers at two months).
+Ewes generally reach sexual maturity at six to eight months of age, and rams generally between four and six (though ram lambs have occasionally been known to impregnate their mothers at two months).
 Sheep are seasonally polyoestrus animals.
-Ewes enter into oestrus cycles about every 17 days, which last for approximately 30 hours.
-In addition to emitting a scent, they indicate readiness through physical displays towards rams.
-The phenomenon of the freemartin, a female bovine that is behaviorally masculine and lacks functioning ovaries, is commonly associated with cattle, but does occur to some extent in sheep.
-The instance of freemartins in sheep may be increasing in concert with the rise in twinning (freemartins are the result of male-female twin combinations).
-The Flehmen response is exhibited by rams when they smell the urine of a ewe in oestrous.
-The vomeronasal organ has receptors which detect the oestrogens in the ewe's urine.
+Ewes enter into estrus cycles about every 17 days, which last for approximately 30 hours.
+They indicate sexual readiness through physical displays towards rams and emitting a scent.
+The Flehmen response is exhibited by rams when they smell the urine of a ewe in estrus.
+The vomeronasal organ has receptors which detect the estrogen in the ewe's urine.
 The ram displays this by extending his neck and curling his lip.

+Freemartins, female bovines that are behaviorally masculine and lacking functioning ovaries, are commonly associated with cattle, but do occur to some extent in sheep.
+The instance of freemartins in sheep may be increasing alongside the rise in twinning (freemartins are the result of male-female twin combinations).

 Rutting

 Without human intervention, rams may fight during the rut to determine which individuals may mate with ewes.
-Rams, especially unfamiliar ones, will also fight outside the breeding period to establish dominance; rams can kill one another if allowed to mix freely.
+Rams, especially unfamiliar ones, will also fight outside the breeding period to establish dominance; they can kill one another if allowed to mix freely.
 During the rut, even normally friendly rams may become aggressive towards humans due to increases in their hormone levels.

 Historically, especially aggressive rams were sometimes blindfolded or hobbled.
 Today, those who keep rams typically prefer softer preventative measures, such as moving within a clear line to an exit, never turning their back on a ram, and possibly dousing with water or a diluted solution of bleach or vinegar to dissuade charges.